 Article 8 and 9 contains the pre-contractual disclosure obligations for FMP’s.
 FA’s however must take in these documents and must make them available to their clients when providing investment advice and before any agreement or transaction is done.

-March 10 is approaching quickly, so first focus on all level 1 obligations.
+It’s ok if your focus today is on all the level 1 requirements.
 But don’t wait to long with taking up the level 2 requirements.
-You will have to start data collection for the Adverse Sustainability Impacts Statement in the second quarter of this year.
+We really recommend you make smart decisions on your ESG data landscape in the second half of 2021.
 If you want more information on our ESG data coverage solution, don’t hesitate to reach out or check out our SFDR Quick Scan.
 In one day we will kickstart your SFDR compliance and give you practical insights and guidelines to start your data collection.

 We will continue to monitor and inform you about relevant news and updates on the SFDR regulation and the Level 2 RTS.
 To stay up to date, please subscribe to our regular blog updates on the right side of this blog post.